Zarhult/jstats/README.md

 12: 旦那 17
 ...
 ```
 In the above example, the most common word the user does not know is 白羽 (a name), which occurs 254 times.
 Second is 店員, which occurs 56 times.
 If the user wanted to reach 90% comprehension before reading the book, they would need to learn the top 259 words/morphemes in the example.
+Be warned that although 90% might sound good, it actually means you are missing every 10th word on average.

 # Installation